MengLinMaker/TursoBase/README.md

 # TursoBase

+**Recommend using an auth library instead.
+Eg: Lucia + Turso.
+Real time websockets are platform specific, so that would require some backend architecting**

 Sync your PocketBase data with Turso.
 This library enables distributed PocketBase with Turso primary database as master.

 Note: PocketBase is not designed to be distributed.